What Does it Take to Work in Sales?

 Getting to work in sales is often very appealing as it can offer the chance to work in a fast-paced environment where the rewards can be high.

-But there are a few things to think about before deciding whether to apply – including whether you have the right skills to do the job.
-Here, we look at the attributes you need to make it on the sales floor.
+However, there are a few things to think about before deciding whether to apply – including whether you have the right skills to do the job.
+Here, we look at what it takes to work in sales and the skills required to carve a successful career on the sales floor.

-Whatever sales job you want to go into, using computers, phones, databases and even social media could be part of your job on a daily basis, so having that knowledge beforehand is helpful and will help bump you up the list of candidates, especially if a company want to employ someone they don’t have to train.
+Whatever sales job you want to go into, using computers, phones, databases and even social media could be part of your job on a daily basis.
+Having that knowledge beforehand is helpful and will get you bumped up the list of candidates, especially if a company wants to employ someone they don’t have to train.

 If you want to work in sales, it’s best to work in an area that you have a passion for or knowledge of.
-Ideally both of these will benefit you in the long term.
+Ideally, having either or both of these will benefit you in the long term.
 Nevertheless, making sure your enthusiasm shows is very important.
 If you’re going to be working with a certain product repeatedly and trying to sell it, then actually knowing about it, and believing in it is key.
 Enthusiasm will reflect very positively with a future employer.

 If you don’t already have some sort of sales experience, then do your homework and share your knowledge based on what you have researched.
 If you do have experience, go into detail about it to show what you have already achieved and could go on to do for them.